sercankulcu/sercankulcu.github.io/_posts/2018-08-14-popular-questions-about-software.md

 Software is typically written in a programming language, such as C++, Java, or Python.
 These languages provide a set of rules and symbols that allow programmers to write code that is understood by the computer.
 Once the code is written, it is compiled, or translated, into machine code that the computer can execute.

-Software can be categorized into two main types: system software and application software.
-System software, such as operating systems, manages the hardware and software resources of a computer.
-Application software, such as word processors and games, performs specific tasks for the user.

-Software is a vital component of modern computing, enabling us to perform a wide range of tasks and access a vast amount of information.
-It is constantly evolving, with new software being developed to meet the changing needs and demands of users.

 What are the different types of software?
 -----

-Software can be classified into several different categories, depending on its purpose and the tasks it is designed to perform.
-Here are some common types of software:

 <b>Operating systems:</b> These are the programs that manage the hardware and software resources of a computer.
 They provide the interface between the computer and the user, and control the execution of other software programs.
 Examples of operating systems include Microsoft Windows, macOS, and Linux.